Ericson2314/baccumulation/economics-math.md

 - **geometric**: the original power law curve[^power-law-curve], the every curve in the family of "power law secants", and the "power law tangent" are all the same curve.
 - **arithmetic**: the limit is trivial and we can just as well use the underlying expression for any value of $x$ and $a$ to calculate the constant elasticity.

 [^power-law-curve]: the properties we care about of these curves are not translation-invariant; on the contrary the location of the origin in crucial for comparing ratios of inputs to ratios of outputs.
-It is therefore fair to point out this is not "geometric" in the usual euclidean sence.
+It is therefore fair to point out this is not "geometric" in the usual euclidean sense.

-The geoemetric lemma is true for power law curves, but with the formulae given above, the arithmetic lemma is *false*!
+The geometric lemma is true for power law curves, but with the formulae given above, the arithmetic lemma is *false*!
-Let's try substituting an aribtrary power-law function and simplifying:
+Let's try substituting an arbitrary power-law function and simplifying:

 ```math
 \frac {\frac {b \cdot x^c} {b\cdot a^c} - 1} {\frac x a - 1} = \frac {\frac {x^c} {a^c} - 1} {\frac x a - 1}